Anthor132/Online-Doctor-Appointment-Management-System-Using-PHP-MySQL/Readme.md

 3. Copy dams folder

-4. Paste inside xampp/htdocs directory
+4. Paste inside xampp/htdocs directory where you have installed xampp software on your device

 5. Open PHPMyAdmin (http://localhost/phpmyadmin)